 Start a Diary

-A study conducted by the North Dakota State University found that people with asthma and arthritis can markedly improve their health, simply by setting aside time–20 minutes a day three to seven days a week–to write.
+A study conducted by the North Dakota State University found that people with asthma and arthritis can markedly improve their health, simply by setting aside time–20 minutes a day, three to seven days a week, to write about their days, feelings or anything else they wanted.

 Of the 70 patients participating in the one-month study, 47% showed definite improvement, as opposed to only 24% who showed improvement without writing.